 Communism: 19th Century German philosopher Karl Marx saw great inequality in society.
 He noticed that working class and poor people found it very difficult to improve their lives.
 At the same time, rich people seemed to find it easier to get richer and more powerful.
 He developed a theory for a new economic and social system that was later called Communism.
-In Marx's theory, the government, or "State," regulated the economy factories, property.
+In Marx's theory, government, or "State," regulated the economy (businesses, factories, services, resources) so as to ensure an equal distribution of wealth between all member of society.
+The State and the people would collectively own property.
 The State is also responsible for ensuring citizens have adequate education, health and employment opportunities.